-The Rise of the Brazilian Jewelry Industry
+The Rise of the Brazilian Jewellery Industry

 April 30, 2013

 Besides cultural diversity, Brazil is also known for its natural beauty, from the lush jungles of the Amazon to the picturesque beaches and mountains and the incredible variety of flora and fauna.
-Brazilian jewelry always seems to reflect these design inspirations.
+Brazilian jewellery always seems to reflect these design inspirations.

 For brands such as Vianna Joais and Manoel Bernardes, vertical integration offers a great deal of design versatility.
 They are not confined to styles that use standard gemstone shapes and sizes.
-They can create asymmetrical shapes and non-standard sizes and incorporate them into their brilliant designs, while still producing sufficient quantities to create entire seasonal jewelry lines.
+They can create asymmetrical shapes and non-standard sizes and incorporate them into their brilliant designs, while still producing sufficient quantities to create entire seasonal jewellery lines.

-This design philosophy also offers an economic advantage that helps offset the rising production costs.
+This design philosophy also offers an economic advantage that helps to offset the rising production costs.
 If rough gems from the mine are elongated, or have some other shape that would result in substantial weight loss for standard cuts, the designers can incorporate them in a way that retains a larger percentage of the stone’s original weight.

-While 18K yellow gold is the standard metal for Brazilian jewelry, 18K white and rose gold have been gaining popularity.
+While 18K yellow gold is the standard metal for Brazilian jewellery, 18K white and rose gold have been gaining popularity.
 Silver has also become more important, partly because its lower cost helps maintain the right price points for the domestic market.

 Besides the Feninjer show for designers and manufacturers selling to retailers, I also attended Techno Gold in São Paulo earlier in 2012.
-Techno Gold was aimed primarily at Brazilian jewelry manufacturers, and state-of-the-art equipment was displayed and sold at the show.
+Techno Gold was aimed primarily at Brazilian jewellery manufacturers, and state-of-the-art equipment was displayed and sold at the show.